nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `find KEYWORD [MORE_KEYWORDS]`

+* The total length of the keywords should not be more than 55 characters long.
 * The search is case-insensitive, e.g. `JOHN` will return `john`.
 * The order of the keywords does not matter, e.g. `Alice Tan` will match `Tan Alice`.
 * Only the applicant name is searched.
 * Any applicant whose name contains the sequence of characters given as the keyword will be given as a result, e.g. `Ed` will match both `Edward` and `Ed`.
 * Applicants matching at least one keyword will be returned (i.e. OR search), e.g. `Ben Bobby` will return `Ben Yang` and `Bobby Chin`.

 Example: